CoffeeeAtNight/MilkyTeadrop-FileServer/README.md

 ## Note

 THIS FILESERVER IS NOT INTENDED FOR BEING USED IN PRODUCTION ENVIRONMENTS SINCE IT'S EXPOSES ENDPOINTS WHICH ARE NOT SECURE, USE AT OWN RISK.
 IT'S ONLY A FUN PROJECT OF MINE!

-## Acknowledgements

-Special thanks to all contributors and users of the Milkyteadrop Fileserver project.